Rational mapping: Dominant and birational maps

-$f$ is said to be dominant if one (equivalently, every) representative $f_U$ in the equivalence class is a dominant morphism, i.e. has a dense image. $f$ is said to be birational if there exists a rational map $g \colon W \to V$ which is its inverse, where the composition is taken in the above sense.
+$f$ is said to be birational if there exists a rational map $g \colon W \to V$ which is its inverse, where the composition is taken in the above sense.

 The importance of rational maps to algebraic geometry is in the connection between such maps and maps between the function fields of $V$ and $W$.
 By definition, a rational function is just a rational map whose range is the projective line.
 Composition of functions then allows us to "pull back" rational functions along a rational map, so that a single rational map $f \colon V \to W$ induces a homomorphism of fields $K(W) \to K(V)$.
 In particular, the following theorem is central: the functor from the category of projective varieties with dominant rational maps (over a fixed base field, for example $\mathbb{C}$) to the category of finitely generated field extensions of the base field with reverse inclusion of extensions as morphisms, which associates each variety to its function field and each map to the associated map of function fields, is an equivalence of categories.